byron-hawkins/org.hawkinssoftware.azia-ui/azia-ui/README.md

 #### Usage

-Refer to the [Azia documentation][website] for tutorials and reference documentation on the usage of components.
-Only a few basic points are mentioned here.
+Refer to the [Azia documentation][website] for tutorials and reference on the usage of components.
+A few basic points are mentioned here.

 1. Any entity may receive [UserInterfaceNotification]s about transactional activity by implementing [UserInterfaceHandler]